rickypin/PktMask/README.md

 1. **Launch PktMask**
    - Windows: Click the PktMask icon on your desktop or Start menu
    - macOS: Open PktMask from Applications folder
-   - Linux: Run `python -m pktmask` in terminal
+   - Linux: Run `python3 -m pktmask` in terminal

 2. **Select Your Files**
    - Click "Select Directory" button